Emerging church

-The emerging church, sometimes wrongly equated with the "emergent movement" or "emergent conversation", is a Christian movement of the late 20th and early 21st century.
+The emerging church is a Christian movement of the late 20th and early 21st century.
 Emerging churches can be found around the globe, predominantly in North America, Western Europe, Australia, New Zealand, and Africa.
 Members come from a number of Christian traditions.
 Some attend local independent churches or house churches while others worship in traditional Christian denominations.

 The emerging church favors the use of simple story and narrative.
 Members of the movement often place a high value on good works or social activism, including missional living.
 Proponents of the movement believe it transcends labels such as "conservative" and "liberal"; it is sometimes called a "conversation" to emphasize its developing and decentralized nature, its range of standpoints, and commitment to dialogue.
 Participants seek to live their faith in what they believe to be a "postmodern" society.
 Disillusionment with the organized and institutional church has led participants to support the deconstruction of modern Christian worship and evangelism, and the nature of modern Christian community.

 Definitions and terminology

 Participants in the movement may be Protestant, post-Protestant, Catholic, or evangelical post-evangelical, liberal Christian, post-liberal, conservative, and post-conservative, anabaptist, adventist, reformed, charismatic, neocharismatic, and post-charismatic.
 Proponents, however, believe the movement transcends such "modernist" labels of "conservative" and "liberal," calling the movement a "conversation" to emphasize its developing and decentralized nature, its vast range of standpoints, and its commitment to dialogue.
 Participants seek to live their faith in what they believe to be a "postmodern" society.
 What those involved in the conversation mostly agree on is their disillusionment with the organized and institutional church and their support for the deconstruction of modern Christian worship, modern evangelism, and the nature of modern Christian community.

 Some have noted a difference between the terms emerging and Emergent.
-While emerging is a wider, informal, church-based, global movement, Emergent refers to a specific, structured organization, the Emergent Village, associated with Brian McLaren, and has also been called the "Emergent stream".
+While emerging is a wider, informal, church-based, global movement, Emergent is sometimes associated specifically with the Emergent Village, co-founded by Brian McLaren, and has also been called the "Emergent stream".

 Key themes of the emerging church are couched in the language of reform, Christian praxis-oriented lifestyles, post-evangelical thought, and incorporation or acknowledgment of Christian political and postmodern Christian elements.
 Many of the movement's participants use terminology that originates from postmodern literary theory, social network theory, narrative theology, and other related fields.